benrayfield/hashrotatecrypt/README.md

 # hashrotatecrypt
-A symmetric crypto algorithm, on any number of bytes and any password size, bigO(number of bytes SQUARED), that uses sha256 on all bytes except the first to choose a byte to xor the first byte, then rotate by 1 byte and repeat until its rotated 2 times
+A symmetric crypto algorithm, on any number of bytes and any password size, bigO(number of bytes SQUARED), that uses double-sha256 on concat2Of(concat(all bytes except the first, password)) to choose a byte to xor the first byte, then rotate by 1 byte and repeat until its rotated 2 times around blockSize.

 The main logic is in https://github.com/benrayfield/hashrotatecrypt/blob/master/immutable/hashrotatecrypt/HashRotateCrypt.java